Mike Zunino Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Tigers pitching staff ranks 28th in MLB.

-- The Tigers have a 4.60 team ERA that ranks 19th across all MLB pitching staffs.
+- The Tigers' 4.47 team ERA ranks 19th among all league pitching staffs.

-- The Tigers give up the fourth-most home runs in baseball (50 total, 1.5 per game).
+- Tigers pitchers combine to allow the fifth-most home runs in baseball (51 total, 1.5 per game).

-- Wentz makes the start for the Tigers, his seventh of the season.
-He is 0-3 with a 6.67 ERA and 22 strikeouts in 28 1/3 innings pitched.
+- The Tigers are sending Rodriguez (3-2) to the mound to make his eighth start of the season.
+He is 3-2 with a 1.81 ERA and 39 strikeouts in 44 2/3 innings pitched.

-- His most recent time out came on Wednesday against the New York Mets, when the lefty threw six innings, surrendering five earned runs while allowing nine hits.
+- The lefty's last time out was on Thursday against the New York Mets, when he tossed eight scoreless innings while allowing two hits.

-- The 25-year-old has an ERA of 6.67, with 7 strikeouts per nine innings, in six games this season.
-Opponents are batting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.